Naruto-Sasuke/DailyPaperReading/README.md

 # Uncategory
 1. RAID-G: Robust Estimation of Approximate Infinite Dimensional Gaussian with Application to Material Recognition
 2. Deep Feature Interpolation for Image Content Changes
+3. The Unreasonable Effectiveness of Deep Features as a Perceptual Metric